numero-744/SpinalDoc-RTD/source/SpinalHDL/Simulation/bootstraps.rst

 ``doSimUntilVoid[(simName[, seed])]{dut => ...}``
   Run the simulation until it is ended by calling either ``simSuccess()`` or ``simFailure()``.
-  The main stimulus thread can continue or exit early, as long as there are events to process, the simulation will continue.
+  The simulation can continue even if the main stimulus thread has run to completion, as long as there are events to process and it is not ended manually.
 The simulation will report an error if it gets fully stuck.

-When in doubt about what to use, prefer ``doSim(...)``, for example :

 .. code-block:: scala

-   val spinalConfig = SpinalConfig(defaultClockDomainFrequency = FixedFrequency(10 MHz))

-   SimConfig
-     .withConfig(spinalConfig)
-     .withWave
-     .allOptimisation
-     .workspacePath("~/tmp")
-     .compile(new TopLevel)
+   object SomeSimulation extends App {
+     class TopLevel extends Component {
+       val counter = out(Reg(UInt(8 bits)) init 0)
+       counter := counter + 1
+     }

-     .doSim { dut =>
+     SimConfig.compile(new TopLevel).doSim { dut =>
        SimTimeout(1000)
-       // Simulation code here
+       dut.clockDomain.forkStimulus(10)
+       dut.clockDomain.waitSamplingWhere(dut.counter.toInt == 20)
+       println("end of main thread")
      }

+     SimConfig.compile(new TopLevel).doSimUntilVoid { dut =>
+       SimTimeout(1000)
+       dut.clockDomain.forkStimulus(10)
+       fork {
+         dut.clockDomain.waitSamplingWhere(dut.counter.toInt == 20)
+         println("end of forked thread")
+         simSuccess()
+       }
+       println("end of main thread")
+     }
+   }

+In the second example above, notice that it prints "end of main thread" before "end of forked thread".
+If ``doSim`` is used instead of ``doSimUntilVoid``, then "end of forked thread" is not printed because the simulation stops just after "end of main thread" is printed.

 Note that by default, the simulation files will be placed into the ``simWorkspace/xxx`` folders.
 You can override the simWorkspace location by setting the ``SPINALSIM_WORKSPACE`` environnement variable.